robertnd/streaming-analytics/README.md

 **`PreProcessors`**

 A preprocessor is a lambda function that de-aggregates KPL records.
 There are 2 of them in this repository and can be found at the root of the `ks-preprocessor` directory

 1. `standard-preprocessor.py` - This function is provided by AWS and has been copied as-is from here: https://github.com/amazon-archives/serverless-app-examples/tree/master/python/kinesis-analytics-process-kpl-record
 2. `transaction-callback-preprocessor.py` - This is a modification of the standard processor.
 It flattens Json key-value lists in the TransactionLog and Callback messages into objects.
 Kinesis cannot process deeply nested structures.
-This preparation is important because it surfaces dataa so that it can be easily correlated and merged
+This preparation is important because it surfaces data so that it can be easily correlated and merged

 Dependencies were added manually by navigating into `/<..>/ks-preprocessor` and running this command from inside the directory: